-Generally people are expecting to hear from a Tarot reader exactly what they are suspect.
+Generally, people are expecting to hear from a Tarot reader precisely what they have in their minds.
 For instance, if a wife suspects that her husband is cheating on her, she expects to hear that from the Tarot reader.
 Any other answer – interpretation – would mean that the Tarot reader is wrong.

-Unfortunately exactly these kind of human weaknesses are exploited by the frauds.
+Unfortunately, precisely this kind of human weaknesses is exploited by the frauds.

-One of the most important things about Tarot is to formulate the right question to receive the possible most helpful answer.
+One of the essential things about the Tarot is formulating the right question to receive the possible most helpful answer.
 Tarot sometimes tells us what we need to know rather than what we want to know.
-Choose your question wisely to get the most helpful answer it is possible.
+So choose your question wisely to get the most beneficial answer it is possible.

-Generally Tarot questions are best framed with the words “how and what” which keeps your options open, rather than questions that have yes/no answers.
-Once you have decided what you want to know in general, break it down into specific thing you want to know exactly.
+The Tarot questions are best framed with the words “how and what”, which keeps your options open, rather than questions that have yes/no answers.
+Once you have decided what you want to know in general, break it down into the specific thing you want to know exactly.

-Most of the times you will want to consult the Tarot because you are facing a problem or challenge.
-Something about your life is troubling you, and you want to understand why it is happening and what you can do about it.
+Most of the time, you will want to consult the Tarot because you face a problem or challenge.
+For example, something about your life is troubling you, and you want to understand why it is happening and what you can do about it.

-First of all, avoid doing or asking for a Tarot reading when you’re in a highly emotional state.
-If you’re very upset, sad, nervous, desperate, scared of something, try to calm down first and postpone the Tarot reading for another day (time).
+First of all, avoid doing or asking for a Tarot reading when you are highly emotional.
+When someone is upset, sad, nervous, desperate, or scared of something, they need to calm down first, and the best thing to do is postpone the Tarot reading for another time.

-Before formulating your question review your situation thoroughly.
-Think about all the people involved, directly or indirectly.
-Go over your options for the future.
-Let your mind wander freely.
+Before formulating your question, review your situation thoroughly.
 Keep your options open.
-You want to look at your problem without judging or censoring any part and you don’t want to miss out any possibility – favourable or not.
+You want to look at your problem without judging or censoring any part, and you do not want to miss out on any possibility – favourable or not.

-It’s nobody’s fault, but yours if things don’t work out your way.
-Just like it’s your merit if things are working out exactly as you expected.
-Remember that it is in your power to take decisions and make the right moves, but nobody else can do them for you and instead of you.
-The Tarot will show you the possibilities, but it’s up to you and only you.
+It is nobody’s fault, but yours if things do not work out your way.
+Just like it is your merit if things are working out exactly as you expected.
+Remember that it is in your power to make decisions and make the right moves, but nobody else can do them for you and instead of you.
+The Tarot will show you the possibilities, but it is up to you and only you.
 You cannot pass the responsibilities to anybody else.
-Tarot can’t and won’t make our decisions for us.
+Tarot cannot and won’t make our decisions for us.

-Also, keep in mind, Tarot it’s all about you, if you want to ask a question about someone else’s feelings or intentions, go ahead and ask them directly, but keep the Tarot cards out of it.
-Instead asking why somebody loves you, better ask yourself if you love that person and why.
+Also, keep in mind, Tarot is all about you.
+If you want to ask a question about someone else’s feelings or intentions, go ahead and ask them directly, but keep the Tarot cards out of it.
+Instead of asking why somebody loves you, better ask yourself if you love that person and why.

 – Write down your question.
 If you have trouble narrowing the focus of your question, try to put it in writing.
-This will help you to phrasing your question correctly.
+Writing down the question will help to phrase the question correctly.

-– Focus on a single issue, only one question/problem at time.
+– Focus on a single issue, only one question/problem at a time.

-– Don’t ask one thing and aspect an answer for another thing that really bothers you, but you are not comfortable to openly discuss it.
+– Don’t ask one thing and aspect an answer for another thing that really bothers you, but you are not comfortable discussing it openly.
 Formulate your question directly and simply as possible, be specific.
-Find the best level of detail, avoid to be too vague or too detailed.
-Don’t assume that the cards – or the Tarot reader – will intuit your intention and your true question, will guess what you mean.
+Find the best level of detail; avoid being too vague or too detailed.
+Don’t assume that the cards – or the Tarot reader – will intuit your intention and your actual question, and guess what you mean.
 Tarot is not a guessing game.

 – Focus on yourself.
-Tarot it’s all about you and your problems.
+Tarot is all about you and your problems.

-– Avoid questions to be answered “Yes” or “No”.
-An example: “Will I get the job I’m hoping for?”
+– Avoid questions to be answered “Yes” or “No.” An example: “Will I get the job I am hoping for?”
 Try to avoid this type of questions which can be difficult to answer with Tarot cards.
-Instead go for more open-ended inquiries, like “what can I do to get that job?”, “what can I do to improve my relationship?” or “what I can do to improve my relationship?”
+Instead, go for more open-ended inquiries, like “what can I do to get that job?”, “what can I do to improve myself and get the job I want?” or “what I can do to improve my relationship?”

-– You need to stay as neutral as possible when thinking of your questions.
-It is easy to begin a reading convinced that your position is the right one, but if you truly want to receive guidance, you need to be open to other points of view.
+– You need to stay as neutral as possible when thinking about your questions.
+It is easy to begin a reading convinced that your position is the right one, but if you genuinely want to receive guidance, you need to be open to other viewpoints.

 – Keep your options open: do not include the solution you prefer in the question.

-Instead asking “How might I convince my boss to give me the promotion?”, better ask “What can I do to improve at my job (workplace)?”
+Instead of asking, “How might I convince my boss to give me the promotion?”, better ask, “What can I do to improve at my job (workplace)?”

 – Be positive when writing your questions.
-Instead asking “How come I can never get the jobs I want?”, better ask “What can I do to get those jobs?” or “How I can improve to get those jobs?”
+Instead of asking, “How come I can never get the jobs I want?”, better ask, “What can I do to get those jobs?” or “How I can improve to get those jobs?”

-– When it is possible, include a time frame for the response, such as a week, a month, three months, six months, or twelve months.
+When possible, include a time frame for the response, such as a week, a month, three months, six months, or twelve months.
 For example: “where is my career heading in the following twelve months?” or “what can I expect from my relationship in the following six months?”

 – On the other hand, avoid questions asking only about time.
-Question such as “How long will it take to find a new job?” will never get a clear answer in Tarot.
+A question such as “How long will it take to find a new job?” will never get a clear answer.
 Nor “When will I get my promotion?” or “When will John ask me to marry him?”

-– How I can improve my relationship with… (my partner, my boss, my colleagues, my neighbours, etc.)?
+– How I can improve my relationship with…. (my partner, my boss, my colleagues, my neighbours, and so on.)?

-– What can I do to get along better with (my partner, my boss, etc.)?
+– What can I do to get along better with (my partner, my boss, and so on.)?